zgeorg03/wine-review-search-engine/README.md

 It also holds the term frequency.
 Finally, the **PositionsEntry** is a set of integers that holds the positions of the term in the document.

+The **CollectionIndex** implements also the functionality of search.
+It support N query terms which can be negated and concatenated using the boolean functions __and__ and __or__.
+It works simply starting from the most left term and depending on the boolean condition it will intersect or union the two sets.

 For deleting a document, the program goes through the Collection's index and remove posting entries of that document.

+The **Utils** class implements 3 simple algorithms:
+* The intersection of two sorted sets
+* The union of two sets
+* The difference between two sets

 #### Data Layer